-Slump test is a laboratory or at site test used to measure the consistency of concrete.
-Slump test shows an indication of the uniformity of concrete in different batches.
+Slump test is a laboratory or at-site test used to measure the consistency of concrete.
+The slump test shows an indication of the uniformity of concrete in different batches.
 The shape of the concrete slumps shows the information on the workability and quality of concrete.
-The characteristics of concrete with respect to the tendency of segregation can be also judged by making a few tamping or blows by tapping rod on the base plate.
-This test continues using since 1922 due to the simplicity of apparatus and simple procedure.
+The characteristics of concrete with respect to the tendency of segregation can be also judged by making a few tamping or blows by tapping the rod on the base plate.
+This test has been used since 1922 due to the simplicity of the apparatus and simple procedure.
 The shape of the Slump cone shows the workability of concrete.

 Principle of Slump test

 The slump value of concrete is just a principle of gravity flow of the surface of the concrete cone that indicates the amount of water added to it, which means how much this concrete mix is in workable condition.

 Followings apparatus are used in the slump test of concrete:

 - Metallic mould in the shape of a frustum cone having a bottom diameter of 20 cm (8 in), top diameter of 10 cm (4 in) and height of 30 cm (12in).

 - Steel tamping rod having 16 mm (5/8 in) diameter, 0.6 m (2 ft.) long with bullet end.

 During the Slump test following steps are followed: